Thescarecow/Archetype_Rail_Carriage_Clamp_Mod/README.md

 2  M3x45mm smooth pin or M3X45 SHCS  <- Smooth pins are prefered and you should have them from the stock build of Archetype

 Print settings:
-Recommend 6/6/6 with >80% infill with preferably as stiff and temperature resistance material as you have access to with ABS as the minimum
+Recommend 6/6/6 with >80% infill with preferably as stiff and temperature resistance material as you have access to with ABS as the minimum.
-Print the belt clamps with the outside face down on the bed along with the left and right rail mounts, remove the inbuilt supports after printing
+Print the belt clamps with the outside face down on the bed along with the left and right rail mounts, remove the inbuilt supports after printing.

 Assembly: